GH05T-HUNTER5/GH05T-INSTA/README.md

 $ `gh05t`

 <b>COMMAND : <a href="https://github.com/GH05T-HUNTER5/GH05T-INSTA/blob/main/.gh05t/README.md">LINK</a></b>

+### Pro Tips

+* Never login to Instagram app after finding your Instagram password, use your Chrome browser

+##### Why Chrome Browser?

+* Your login activity will never be saved, so your victim will never find you
+* Your login activity will never be displayed

 ```
                                                                                           The use of the GH05T-INSTA is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
 ```

+<b>Legal disclaimer</b>

+`
+Usage of GH05T-INSTA for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program
+`